Obstructive Sleep Apnea

 Mild cases of OSA can be treated with a few lifestyle changes, like losing weight, avoiding alcohol and quitting smoking.
 Mild to moderate OSA can easily be treated with a TAP appliance that keeps the airway open while sleeping.
 More severe cases may require surgery or an airflow machine known as a CPAP, which forces air into the nose to keep the airway open.

 My Personal Experience

 On a personal note, I have mild sleep apnea with the accompanying snoring.
-I was amazed 9 years ago when I started wearing a sleep apnea dental appliance that keeps the lower jaw positioned a little bit forward.
-This in turn keeps the soft tissue from closing off my airway, reduces the snoring and allows me to get back into REM sleep every night.
-I found that after just one to two weeks of wearing my appliance, I started to dream again which I had not recalled doing for years.
-I was getting enough REM sleep to be fully rested and felt refreshed in the morning and less drowsy during the day.
+I was amazed 15 years ago when I started wearing a TAP appliance.
+After just one or two weeks of wearing my TAP device, I was able to dream again.
+This was something I hadn’t recalled doing for years.
+I was finally getting enough REM sleep to be fully rested, feel refreshed in the morning and less drowsy during the day.

 Sleep apnea and especially moderate to severe OSA is most commonly diagnosed by a sleep specialist, who observes the patient in an overnight sleep study.
 In our area, the University of Pennsylvania has a very good overnight sleep study lab.

-Primary care physicians and specializing dentists can evaluate your symptoms and health history and determine if you should see a sleep specialist.
-If you think you may have sleep apnea, consider keeping a sleep diary to bring to your doctor.
+Primary care physicians and specialized dentists can evaluate your symptoms and determine if you should see a sleep specialist.
+If you think you may have sleep apnea, consider keeping a sleep diary to share with your doctor.

 Risk factors for OSA include: